-You can build that in data loader, but it’s not much fun finding the FKLayout field, so you may just want to copy and paste it.
+You can build that in the data loader, but it’s not much fun finding the FKLayout field, so you may want to copy and paste it.

 You can now create either a workflow rule OR a process builder flow to set the Layout Type whenever a task is created from an incident or a change.
 I tried both; let’s look at the workflow rule first.
 (Of course, if you do both, you only want one to be active at a time.)

 I first created a template, where I set the Layout Type to the Task Change type, and then did this workflow rule:

 That’s pretty simple, but we know we want to use Process Builder more, so let’s look at that process.
 This isn’t the easiest to see in screen prints, but let’s walk through it.
 My first Criterion was Is it from a change?
 I check this by looking at the BMCServiceDesk__FK_Change__c field, and seeing if it’s blank (global constant Null).

 If it is, I set the Layout Type field to the ID I got through my export.

 I then check to see if it’s from an Incident record and then set the Layout Type field to that ID from the exported file.

 Of course, if it’s coming from neither of them – I created it manually as a standalone task – the layout won’t be set by the workflow; it will then go to the default layout and I can choose a different layout if I want.